Seasonal Roles — Apply Below

 Frequently Asked Questions

-Yes, lodging (Room & Board) is provided at $150 per week, deducted from employee pay.
-This is required for team members working on-site.
-"The employer provides housing and meals as part of the employment arrangement.
+Yes, lodging (Room & Board) is provided by voluntary acceptance of the employee.
+The cost is deducted from employee pay."The employer provides housing and meals as part of the employment arrangement.
 "Room" includes accommodation such as a furnished living space, utilities (electricity, water, heating, and cooling), and access to shared facilities (bathroom, kitchen, laundry, and common areas).
 "Board" includes meals during work and non-work shifts and other agreed-upon provisions, such as snacks or beverages.
 The cost deducted for room and board reflects the actual expenses incurred by the employer and does not exceed the direct cost of providing these services".

 Yes.
 Meals are part of the “Board” in “Room & Board”.
 Provided are 3 meals a day with drinks and other occasional items.